There’s no doubt about it – there are plenty of things to do in Toruń.

-The Convent Gate retains visible traces of the defence system: a huge gateway, an alcove with a grate that could be raised and lowered, and an opening through which stones were hurled at attackers and hot porridge or boiling water was poured.
+The Convent Gate retains visible traces of the defence system: a huge gateway, an alcove with a grate that could be raised and lowered, and an opening through which stones were hurled at attackers and hot porridge or boiling water were poured.

 The Leaning Tower of Toruń

-Like the Leaning Tower of Pisa in Italy, the leaning tower of Toruń (Krzywa Wieża) owes its name to its noteworthy tilt.
+Like the Leaning Tower of Pisa in Italy, the Leaning Tower of Toruń (Krzywa Wieża) owes its name to its noteworthy tilt.